hasura/graphql-engine/CONTRIBUTING.md

 # Contributing to Hasura graphql-engine

-_First_: if you feel insecure about how to start contributing, feel free to ask us on our [Discord channel](https://discordapp.com/invite/hasura) in the #contrib channel.
+_First_: if you feel unsure about how to start contributing, feel free to ask us on our [Discord channel](https://discordapp.com/invite/hasura) in the #contrib channel.
 You can also just go ahead with your contribution and we'll give you feedback.
 Don't worry - the worst that can happen is that you'll be politely asked to change something.
-We appreciate any contributions, and we don't want a wall of rules to stand in the way of that.
+We appreciate any contributions, and we don't want a wall of rules to stand in its way.

 However, for those individuals who want a bit more guidance on the best way to contribute to the project, read on.
 This document will cover what we're looking for.
 By addressing the points below, the chances that we can quickly merge or address your contributions will increase.